clovaai/donut/README.md

 #### For Document Classification
 The `gt_parse` follows the format of `{"class" : {class_name}}`, for example, `{"class" : "scientific_report"}` or `{"class" : "presentation"}`.
 - Google colab demo is available [here](https://colab.research.google.com/drive/1xUDmLqlthx8A8rWKLMSLThZ7oeRJkDuU?usp=sharing).
+- Gradio web demo is available [here](https://huggingface.co/spaces/nielsr/donut-rvlcdip).

 #### For Document Information Extraction
 The `gt_parse` is a JSON object that contains full information of the document image, for example, the JSON object for a receipt may look like `{"menu" : [{"nm": "ICE BLACKCOFFEE", "cnt": "2", ...}, ...], ...}`.